- Business and Employment»

 - DVRs.
 When watching recorded television shows on a DVR (digital video recorder), people usually skip the commercials because they can!

 - YouTube.
-Who would have thought that people would find watching hours (6 billion hours a month!) of short videos on the Internet as entertainment?
+Who would have thought that people would find watching hours—and hours!—of short videos on the Internet as entertainment?
 But YouTube has made consuming video a daily (even many times daily) activity.

 - iPods, MP3 Players and Podcasts.
 Why listen to radio when a self-chosen playlist is available 24/7 on demand... and without advertising?